 Base: 535 (question not included in the pilot survey).

-Percentage positioning the slider closer to the left/right end of the spectrum.
-Q47C.
-We'd like to understand your reaction to some key trade-offs in terms of the companies general approach to planning and where you stand on each.
-Please indicate the point on the scale that most closely reflects how you feel.
+Figure based on responses to Q47C.
+'We'd like to understand your reaction to some key trade-offs in terms of the companies general approach to planning and where you stand on each.
+Please indicate the point on the scale that most closely reflects how you feel.'.
+The figure shows the proportions of participants positioning the slider closer to the left and right ends of the spectrum.